-UMD is Experimenting with A Program to Assist Kids with Intellectual and Developmental Disabilities
+UMD is Works on a Program to Assist Kids with IDD

 This semester, the University of Maryland is launching a new program to assist students with intellectual and developmental disabilities.